 - Build a team to support and implement the changes so that organizational ownership is shared.
 Making a plan and taking action is not only crucial for your learning and development, but they’re also a signal to those who shared the feedback — you are serious about improving, and you value their thoughts.

 - Sustain progress and share updates.
 Once the change is complete, the feedback process occurs.
 Continual follow-up is necessary.
-New methods or changed techniques encounter struggles.
-It takes time to solidify change of any kind in an organization, whether it be a retail store, manufacturing facility, office environment, or an assisted living home.
+New methods such as orthodontic marketing or changed techniques encounter struggles.
+It takes time to solidify change of any kind in an organization, whether it be a retail store, dental clinic, manufacturing facility, office environment, or an assisted living home.
 Therefore, do the following: